 Fastercise is a fitness program that uses medical-based research to help people lose weight.
-The company was founded by Dr. Dennis Wilson and his daughter, Allison Roberts.
+The company was founded by Dr. Denis Wilson and his daughter, Allison Roberts.

 Dr. Wilson is a published author who has spent 30 years of his career focusing on body temperature and human metabolism.
 He identified a thyroid condition called “Wilson’s Temperature Syndrome” and devised a new protocol for its treatment.

 Over the past three decades, Dr. Wilson has trained thousands of doctors in medical conferences on his methods.
 He revolutionized the way doctors diagnose and treat thyroid symptoms and metabolic disorders.

 Fastercise is an innovative approach to weight management.

 It’s designed to deliver enhanced fitness results with minimal time and effort.
 The concept of the program derived from Dr. Wilson’s expertise on body temperature and metabolism.

 Allison Roberts was the first Fastercise success story.

 After having a baby, she found herself 30 pounds overweight.
 Her father, Dr. Wilson, explained how he was writing a book about Fastercise and encouraged her to try it.